-For Missouri intrastate commerce, a passenger commercial motor vehicle is defined as a vehicle having a gross vehicle weight rating or gross combination weight rating in excess of 10,000 pounds, or a designed seating capacity of 9 or more passengers (including the driver) for compensation, or transporting placardable amounts of hazardous material.
+For Missouri intrastate commerce, a commercial motor vehicle is defined as a vehicle having a gross vehicle weight rating or gross combination weight rating in excess of 26,001 pounds, a vehicle having a gross vehicle weight rating or gross combination weight rating of 10,001 pounds and transporting any amount of hazardous materials, of any size and transporting placardable quantities of hazardous materials, or have a designed seating capacity of 9 or more passengers including the driver.

 Motor carriers and drivers of commercial vehicles with a passenger capacity of 9 to 15 passengers are subject to the federal safety regulations.
-The extent to which these regulations apply depends on the type of operation the carrier is engaged in.
+The extent these regulations apply depends on the type of operation the carrier is engaged in.
 The following are typical operational types:

-- Interstate Operation across state lines. - Intrastate Point to point operations within the state boundaries of Missouri. - For hire for direct compensation Passenger service such as for-hire limo operations, taxi operations, etc. The passenger pays a fee to ride in the vehicle. - For hire not for direct compensation The transportation fee is included in the cost of a package deal.
+- Interstate Operation across state lines. - Intrastate Point to point operations within the state boundaries of Missouri. - For hire for direct compensation Passenger service is available to the public at large, such as for-hire limo operations, taxi operations, etc. The passenger pays a fee to ride in the vehicle. - For hire not for direct compensation Transportation service is provided to the public at large, but the transportation fee is included in the cost of a package deal.
 For example, a group sponsors a trip to a sporting event and the associated costs include tickets to the event, transportation to and from the event, and other amenities of the trip. - Private motor carrier of passengers business This type of transportation service is not available to the public at large and an example would be a bus used by a band to travel to a performance. - Private motor carrier of passengers non-business This type of transportation service is not available to the public at large.
-Examples include buses used to transport Scout groups, church members, etc.
+Examples include buses used to transport Scout groups, church members, private schools, etc.